jacopok/jacopok.github.io/_pages/projects.md

 1. Graduating at the [Galilean school](http://www.unipd-scuolagalileiana.it/) with a [thesis about clean coding practices](https://github.com/jacopok/clean-coding-thesis)
 1. Making visualizations for EOB orbits with [`eob-visualizer`](https://github.com/jacopok/eob-visualizer)
 1. Roughly learning how Stable Diffusion works
+1. Making a presentation for the GSSI science fair about [LGWA](LGWA)